 Below are the prerequisites needed for creating and deploying Azure Webjobs.

-- You must have an Azure subscription or Azure Account.
-If you are new to Azure and you don’t have an Azure account as of now, you can create an Azure free account now.
+1. You must have an Azure subscription or Azure Account.
+If you are new to Azure and don’t have an Azure account, you can create an Azure free account now.

-- You must have Visual Studio 2019 or later version installed on your machine.
-If you have not yet installed, nothing to worry, you can download and install Visual Studio 2019 now.
+2. You must install Visual Studio 2019 or a later version on your machine.
+If you have not yet installed it, there is nothing to worry about.
+You can download and install Visual Studio 2019 now.

-Assuming, you are ready with all the prerequisites needed here, let’s start the actual development of the Azure Webjobs using Visual Studio 2019.
+Assuming you are ready with all the prerequisites, let’s create a webjob in Azure using Visual Studio 2019.

 Follow the below steps to create an Azure Webjobs using Visual Studio 2019.

-- Open Visual Studio 2019 in your development machine.
+1. Open Visual Studio 2019 on your development machine.

-- On the template window, search for Azure webjob and then click on the search result Azure Webjob (.NET Framework) –> Click on the Next button.
+3. On the template window, search for Azure webjob and click on the search result Azure Webjob (.NET Framework) –> Click on the Next button.

 4. On the Configure your new project window, provide the below details